What movement types are available?

 Creates two temporary cash holdings of type F to represent each leg of the forward.

-Updates the main cash holdings (holding type B) of both currencies.
+Updates the core currency holdings (holding type B) in both currencies.
 Note that in a valuation, this movement type collapses the forward to a single leg.

 VariationMargin